bhits/ums/README.md

 # User Management Service

-The User Management Service (UMS) is responsible for C2S User Registration and Activation.
+The User Management Service (UMS) is a component of Consent2Share(C2S).
+It manages the user account creation process, user account activation, user disable, user update, and persisting of the user demographics.
+The UMS has been designed to support various roles for a given user such as Admin, Parent, Guardian, Patient, and so on.
+If it is configured to do so, it also registers user demographics (if the user is also a patient) to a Fast Healthcare Interoperability Resources (FHIR) server.

 ## Build